mim-uw/rc-2022-23/docs/lab8.md

 title: Lab 8
 ---

+# Updates

+The task was updated on Dec 7:

+* The testing script, `assignment_2_tests.py`, was modified to align with the description of Task 1: _The red ball is placed randomly on the line segment from `[2, 0, 0]` to `[5, 0, 0]`_.

+There are no changes in tasks description.

 # General info

 **This lab is a second graded homework.** Deadline is **21th December 08:00**.
 At the end of this scenario you will find more details and the exact grading scheme.